Whitland Abbey

-Whitland Abbey (Abaty Hendy-gwyn ar Daf or simply Y Tŷ Gwyn ar Daf; Albalanda) was a country house and Cistercian abbey in the parish of Llangan, in what was the hundred of Narberth, Carmarthenshire, Wales.
+Whitland Abbey (Abaty Hendy-gwyn ar Daf or simply Y Tŷ Gwyn ar Daf; Albalanda) was a country house and Cistercian abbey in the parish of Llangan, in what was the hundred of Narberth, Pembrokeshire, Wales.
 The town which grew up nearby is now named Whitland after it.
 It was widely known as Ty Gwyn ar Daf, meaning White House on the Taf, in reference to the country house originally built here before it became a monastic settlement which was known under that name.
 It is most associated with being the place where Hywel Dda drew up his laws around 940.
 It functioned as a Cistercian monastery between the 12th and 16th centuries.

 History

 The house of Ty Gwyn ar Daf

 Ty Gwyn ar Daf was once the occasional residence of Hywel Dda in the 10th century and a grand national council was held here around the year 940.
 The council had the purpose of compiling and enacting the code of laws, which are still known as "the Laws of Hywel Dda."
 Hywel's laws were deposited at Dinefwr Castle later in the tenth century after being drawn up at Ty Gwyn.
 In order to give greater solemnity to this convocation, and to implore the divine wisdom to assist their counsels, the king remained here with his whole court during Lent, in the constant exercise of prayer and other acts of devotion.